veloblank/js-basics-functions-readme-v-000/README.md

 ## Define "Generalization"

-Looking at our abstraction, `exerciseByronThePoodle()`, is pretty concrete, the opposite of abstract.
+Looking at our abstraction, `exerciseByronThePoodle()` is pretty concrete, the opposite of abstract.
 It's concrete because it only works for Byron the Poodle.
 Our function would be more _abstract_ if it were written for _all dogs_ and it just-so-happened that Byron the Poodle was one of the eligible things to